 - Organize visitors.
 Your loved one will want to remain engaged with friends and family throughout the treatment period, although there will be some days that are better for visitors than others.
 The few days following a chemo treatment are usually not conducive to having visitors, with extreme fatigue, nausea, or other side effects.
 For the good days, make a schedule for visitors so the patient is not overwhelmed or exhausted by too much activity in a given day.

 - Remaining active.
 While cancer treatment can sap all the energy from a person, there is still a need to remain mobile as much as is reasonable.
 Accompany your loved one on a short morning stroll if they are up to it.
 If not, help them perform the exercises prescribed by the physical therapist or doctor.
 Gently remind them of the importance of the exercises and then demonstrate the movement to assist them.

-Kinkaid Private Care provides private nursing services by compassionate nurses trained in oncology and cancer home care.
+Kinkaid Private Nursing Care coordinates private nursing services by compassionate nurses trained in oncology and cancer home care.
 These specialized nurses can provide essential medical care, in home lab work, help with exercise and nutrition, IV Vitamin Therapy Infusion, and offer holistic services to further elevate healing and overall well-being.
-For more information about how caring for cancer patients at home can be enhanced with a private oncology nurse, please contact Kinkaid Private Care at (877) 388-6373.
+For more information about how caring for cancer patients at home can be enhanced with a private oncology nurse, please contact Kinkaid Private Nursing Care at (877) 388-6373.